 That all being said, having spent a lot of years in business and having owned and managed several different start-ups and private equity groups, I have a strong opinion on what might be the best legal structure for most individuals wanting to start a health and fitness business.
 Check with your accountant or attorney on this matter but in most cases the answer to this is going to be to create a Limited Liability Company (LLC) which is essentially recognized as a partnership for tax purposes unless you are the only member (owner) which then the IRS ignores the entity and treats you like a sole proprietorship simplifying your tax return.
 Note that being a single owner LLC does not affect its legal status and the protections it provides.

-For purposes of an LLC, the terms partner or shareholder may be used to describe the equity owners but the proper legal term is "Member".
+For purposes of an LLC, the terms "Partner" or "Shareholder" may be used to describe the equity owners but the proper legal term is "Member".
 An owner of an LLC is a Member of the LLC.
-A Managing Member is a legal term that gives responsibility to a certain individual to manage the affairs of the company on behalf of all the other members.
+A Managing Member is a legal term that gives responsibility to a certain individual or entity to manage the affairs of the company on behalf of all the other members.
 Note that the Manager of the LLC does not have to be a "Member" or owner in the LLC.
 So you can hire and designate an outside independent firm to be your Non-Member Manager of your LLC to manage your business operations, tax and legal affairs.